 But remember this only works with a full-sized keyboard that has a numeric keypad.
 Getting to know these can streamline the workflow significantly, but they may take some practice to memorize and use with fluidity.

-Navigating the Symbol Dialog Box with Ease
+Symbol Dialog Box

 I always find the symbol dialog box to be a comprehensive resource for inserting various characters that are not readily available on the keyboard.
 Here’s how we navigate through it seamlessly in Excel.
-We place the cursor in the cell where we want the symbol to appear and select the Insert tab followed by the Symbol button.
+We place the cursor in the cell where we want the symbol to appear and select the Insert tab, followed by the Symbol button.

 A dialog box pops up displaying various characters.
 To find the approximate symbol, we scroll to the top of the list and click the toggle button in the right corner if necessary.
 The commonly used symbols, including the approximate symbol, are often under the Segoe UI Symbol set.